ebyass/sei-project-01/README.md

   }, 15000)
 ```

 I chose to create the grid using a for loop in the DOM which was created when the DOM Content Loaded.
-This was a great time saving technique that saved me having to hardcode 100 cells in HTML.
+This was a great time saving technique and meant I did not have to hardcode 100 cells in HTML.

 ```
   function createGrid() {